Belton ISD is a fast-growth school district. What does that mean?

 Building on the work of the Long-Range Facilities Planning Committee, the school board and administrators worked to fill in additional details (like the location of the elementary school and the size of the high school).
 In February, the school board called a bond election for May 6, 2017.

-What projects are in the proposed bond packaged?
+What projects we proposed in the 2017 bond package?

-On May 6, voters in Belton ISD will consider issuing bonds to fund four projects: a new high school, a new elementary school, the addition of music classrooms and a gymnasium at Lakewood Elementary, and updates to the Wall Street Auditorium in downtown Belton.
+On May 6, 2017, voters in Belton ISD considered issuing bonds to fund four projects: a new high school, a new elementary school, the addition of music classrooms and a gymnasium at Lakewood Elementary, and updates to the Wall Street Auditorium in downtown Belton.

-Homeowners over the age of 65 can have their school property taxes frozen.
-Homeowners who have received this exemption will not see their tax rate increase as a result of this bond.
+Homeowners over the age of 65 were able to have school property taxes frozen.
+Homeowners who received this exemption did not see their tax rate increase as a result of this bond.